-“Applied behavior analysis is the science in which procedures derived from the principles of behavior are systematically applied to improve socially significant behavior to a meaningful degree and to demonstrate experimentally that the procedures employed were responsible for the improvement in behavior” (Cooper, Heron & Heward, 1987).
+“Applied behavior analysis is the science in which the principles of the analysis of behavior are applied systematically to improve socially significant behavior and experimentation is used to identify the variables responsible for behavior change.”
+(Cooper, Heron & Heward, 2007).

-The intervention process of ABA is guided by the student's learning pattern and current level of functioning.
-Skills are targeted and then taught.
+The intervention process of ABA is guided by the child's learning pattern and current level of functioning.
+Skills are identified and then taught.
 As the child progresses through each program, assistance (prompting) is provided and systematically reduced (faded) until the child demonstrates independence.
-As simple skills are acquired (mastered), the child is then taught to combine them into more complex behaviours, and to use these skills in a variety of settings (generalization).
+As simple skills are acquired (mastered), the child is then taught to combine them into more complex behaviours, and to use these skills in a variety of settings and with a variety of people (generalization).

 The child’s progress through the program is regularly documented.
 Data recording provides continuous records of the child’s progress, and enables precise “fine-tuning” of teaching procedures.
 The main goal of ABA is to give children with autism the prerequisites necessary to learn naturally from the environment, through explanation, modelling, and other appropriate cues available in the situation.

 The core of ABA is that almost all recurring human behaviour is maintained by the events immediately following that behaviour.
 Skills are broken down into small steps and each step is taught using a combination of repetition and rewards.
 This can be broken down as follows:

 Antecedent (what happens before) + Behaviour = Consequence (What happens afterward) or simply A + B = C.